tidepool-org/data-model/device-data/types/basal/temp.md

 	Required:
 		jellyfish: no (optional)
 		platform: no (optional)
-	Type: Floating point value representing a percentage, where 1.0 represents 100%.
+	Numerical type: Floating point value representing a percentage, where 1.0 represents 100%.
 	Range:
 		min: 0.0
 		max: 10.0